ubiquitycluster/ubiquity/docs/admin-guide/runbooks/awx/tips/troubleshooting.md

 ...
 ```

-To solve this, please contact Logicalis and we can work to build another container.
+To solve this, please contact the Ubiquity community via [GitHub Issues](https://github.com/ubiquitycluster/ubiquity/issues) and we can work to build another container.